vikahl/blog.rxbc.se/content/posts/know-what-you-install--install-a-package.md

 > This post is the first in a series that explains potential issues related to
 > dependencies.
 It does not attempt to explain all nuances of package
-> management and supply chain security, but will try to give enough context so
+> management and supply chain security, but can serve as an introduction to
+> some Python-specific parts.
 >
 > In this post, we will go through what happens when you install a package and
 > how to specify a version.
 We will also go through the dependency resolution